-A website without maintenance is like a car without servicing — it’ll break down when you least expect it.
+Your website is live.
+Customers are visiting.
+Sales are coming in.
+You’re done, right?
+Wrong.
+A website without maintenance is like a car without servicing — it will break down when you least expect it, and the recovery cost is almost always 10x higher than prevention.

 What is Website Maintenance?